visuddhi/UnivariateDensityEstimate.jl/README.md

 * e: MIP gap
 * T: maximum computational time (in sceonds)

+Caution: you need to install Gurobi and maintain a valid license in order for the MIQO algorithm to work.

 <h2> An example </h2>
 The provided [notebook](https://github.com/visuddhi/UnivariateDensityEstimate.jl/blob/master/Example.ipynb) contains a basic example of how to use the package to do density estimation, based on a tweet timing real dataset.